 The butterfly wings are placed on top of the whipped cream(top of cupcake cut in half) and dusted with confectioner’s sugar.
 This kiddie inspired cupcake is magnificent!

 Where did the butterfly cupcake come from?

-I have really been harnessing my inner British self.
-These cupcakes are another UK favorite and a staple at children’s birthday parties.
+These cupcakes are a UK favorite and a staple at children’s birthday parties.
 They are also known as fairy cakes.
-Not as much frosting is used and the butterfly design is not detailed.
+Only a small amount of frosting is used and the butterfly design is not detailed.

 tips for butterfly cupcakes